PBL & CLIL IN BILINGUAL EDUCATION

 - How do I assess students in a PBL-based program?

-Participants are expected to dedicate 4 hours per week and take part in the activities with comments.
+Participants are expected to dedicate around 4 hours per week and take part in the activities with comments.
 There will be one assessed task at the end of the course.